hackclub/proxyparty/README.md

 BEFORE SHIPPING:

 - set Host to the hostname of the URL we're wanting to proxy to. this will fix github pages domains that have a CNAME, like maxwofford.com
-- automatic deploy via github actions
+- automatic test and deploy via github actions
 - good readme with instructions a non-nix user can understand

 todo: